drewstewart/jbake/ib2b-documentation/content/services/manage_product_order.md

 # Document Control

 This document represents a view of the service model from Rational Software Architect.
-This specification is intended bo read-only and any chnages must be made within the service model.
+This specification is intended to be read-only and any chnages must be made within the service model.

-**Title** - Interface Functional Specification: ManageSPInventory
+**Title** - Interface Functional Specification: Manage Product Order

 ## Revision History